© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Inscribed Stone N of Parciau Farmhouse is a scheduled monument protected by Cadw under reference CM069.
 View the official record →

-Inscribed Stone N of Parciau Farmhouse is an early medieval inscribed stone located in Carmarthenshire, Wales, designated as a scheduled ancient monument under Cadw reference SAM CM069.
+Inscribed Stone N of Parciau Farmhouse is an Early Medieval inscribed stone located in Carmarthenshire, Wales, and is recorded on the Cadw Schedule of Ancient Monuments as SAM CM069.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM069.

 Inscribed Stone N of Parciau Farmhouse dates from the early medieval period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Inscribed Stone N of Parciau Farmhouse is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM069.